All Episodes

 I stand for the principle that they do not.

-The idea of sending me to pr that Ahmed Made it, keep your eye on him because he's a judge in another case with President Trump himself.
+The idea of sending me to that Ahmed Maida, keep your eye on him because he's a judge in another case with President Trump himself.

-His wife, I hate to bring in family, but his wife works at the largest Democrat lobbyist and campaign contribution fundraiser right there in DC, basically bought his way into the court, and he's trying to use me as a stepping stone uh to get to the Supreme Court on the Democrat side,
+His wife, I hate to bring in family, but his wife works at the largest Democrat lobbyist and campaign contribution fundraiser right there in DC.

-and he put me in prison, didn't release me pending appeal when he knows that the likelihood of my case being overturned on appeal is high, very high because of of what the case stands for.
+And he put me in prison, didn't release me pending appeal when he knows that the likelihood of my case being overturned on appeal is high, very high, because of what the case stands for.

-You know, I the least I could do is is go to prison for principle.
+The least I could do is go to prison for principal.

 His new book is out.